| Motorcycle Investor mag Subscribe to our free email news

 couple of notorious auction appearances over the last

 decade.
-Best-known is in 1915 an example formerly
+Best-known is a 1915 example formerly owned by

 factor was significant in the bidding for that bike.